ioanamoflic/Luxembourg/README.md

 # Luxembourg
 Program that calculates shortest paths between arbitrarly chosen points on the map of Luxembourg.
-The shortest path can be computed using three different algorithms: Dijkstra, Bellman Ford and SPF algorithms.
+The shortest path can be computed using three different algorithms: Dijkstra, Bellman Ford and SPF.